Real vs. Hypothetical

-Now we can in principle do this with any kind of real-money performer but let’s assume at first that the only data that we have are the performance records— nothing about how the performers operate.
 The first thought might be to select the one that performed best in recent years.
 But that could be, say, the last three, five or ten years.
 So right away, we have three different rules for selecting a performer.
 Or we could say that it’s one rule with three values of the lookback period, the number of trailing years that will be considered.
+And we focus on this choice of lookback period because the longest lookback period might be the one that finds us the seasoned pro with the oar in the water, if any such persons are actually reliably good performers, whereas the shortest might allow us identify the best hot hands prospect and then drop him quickly in favor of another when he conks out.

-And of course it matters which lookback period we pick because we will rank past-performers radically differently with each and the different rankings can’t serve equally well to determine the best performer in future years, not if past performance matters.
-We could call the lookback period a “nuisance parameter” because we wish that we were not stuck with having to deal with it.
+And of course it matters which lookback period we pick because we will rank past-performers radically differently with each period and the different rankings can’t serve equally well to determine the best performer in future years, not if past performance matters.
 So how do we know which lookback period is best?
 Yes, it sounds insane, but it’s inescapable reality— we just wanted to find the best performer but now we have to first find the best lookback period.

-The task of finding the best lookback period based on its past performance is often complicated by there being an insufficient amount of relevant data.
 Hardly anyone can keep a job in finance for decades, and it’s not as though financial institutions of any kind can stay the same for lengthy periods of time either.
 We are likely, particularly if we are investigating an actively managed fund, to run into the problem of there not being enough relevant data— not with a chosen range of lookback periods that extends to ten years which is longer than many such funds have been in existence under current management.
-With such a data insufficiency we could not begin to refute the null hypothesis, which is the claim that the past records of the real-money performers don’t matter when it comes to predicting their future performance.
+With such a data insufficiency we would find it difficult to assuredly refute a null hypothesis such as the claim that the past records of the real-money performers don’t matter when it comes to predicting their future performance.